bosoninfo/Resource_Power-BI-Desktop/Chapter07/README.md

 # SHARE YOUR WORK

+## :potted_plant:Overview:potted_plant:
+Congratulations on making it to the final chapter of this Power BI tutorial!
+In the previous chapters, we have covered various aspects of Power BI, including data preparation, data modeling, creating visualizations, and applying filters and Q&A features.
+In Chapter 07, we will focus on sharing your work with others, ensuring that your insights can be easily accessed and understood by your intended audience.

+This chapter covers the following sections:
+1. Sharing: The basics
+2. Publish from Power BI Desktop
+3. Get a PBIX file from the Power BI Service
+4. Display Power BI content in Microsoft Teams
+5. Republish a dataset to the Power BI Service Throughout this chapter, you will learn different methods to share your Power BI reports, such as sharing through Microsoft Teams, distributing a PBIX file, uploading a file to the Power BI service, and using live connections.
+We will also discuss how to display Power BI content within Microsoft Teams and how to republish a dataset to the Power BI Service when updates are made.

+By the end of this chapter, you will have a comprehensive understanding of the various sharing options available in Power BI, enabling you to effectively communicate your insights and analyses with your colleagues and stakeholders.

+---
 |Table of Sections|
 |---|
 |<ul><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter07/README.md#sharing-the-basics">Sharing: The basics</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter07/README.md#publish-from-power-bi-desktop">Publish from Power BI Desktop</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter07/README.md#get-a-pbix-file-from-the-power-bi-service">Get a PBIX file from the Power BI Service</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter07/README.md#display-power-bi-content-in-microsoft-teams">Display Power BI content in Microsoft Teams</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter07/README.md#republish-a-dataset-to-the-power-bi-service">Republish a dataset to the Power BI Service</a></li></ul>|